Tecsun PL-330 or Qodosen SR-286?

 I pick on shortwave radio manuals a lot, and I’ve even written my own version of some particularly bad ones.
 The PL-330 manual is one of the good ones.
 It’s accurate, informative and literate.
 I use the one from Tecsun Australia.

 I should first note that my SR-286 did not come with a manual.
 The user has to find one and download it.
 The one I have is the Ovember (sic) 2023 1.0 Version.
 I would describe the SR-286 manual as a “rough draft.”
 For example, it has a lengthy troubleshooting section with references to pages in the main part of the manual — the page numbers are wrong.
 It has little typography problems and the English language can be awkward.
-Here’s a sample:
+One of the big differences with the DX-286 is that it comes with a very easy to read paper manual that has been updated and is generally good: Qodosen DX286_USER_GUIDE2024V2.

 Value

-If someone is an SWL, a shortwave listener (with the emphasis on “short”), whose emphasis is 1.7 – 30 MHz embracing all forms of communications, then the PL-330 is probably your best value at $80 US.
-The SR-286 has significant drawbacks, specifically no SSB and no coverage above 27 MHz, plus it’s more expensive.
+If someone is an SWL, a shortwave listener (with the emphasis on “short”), whose emphasis is 1.7 – 30 MHz embracing all forms of communications, then the PL-330 is probably your best value.
+The SR-286 lacks SSB and there is no coverage above 27 MHz.

-On the other hand, if one is a broadcast radio enthusiast whose interests include FM, MW and LW or if someone (like me) who has significant interests in radio comparisons and operation, then the SR-286 can justify its cost because of vastly superior LW/MW performance and FM RDS/RBDS.
+On the other hand, if one is a broadcast radio enthusiast whose interests include FM, MW and LW or if someone (like me) who has significant interests in radio comparisons and operation, then the SR-286 makes sense.
+And with the introduction or the DX-286, the two radios are the same price on Amazon ($80).
+(The SR-286 is more expensive ordered from China.)
 It also has a ton of settings to play with!
 I have a separate article on that: The Burning Question: is the Qodosen SR-286 worth it?

 Conclusion